ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak14012/datasheet.md

 RAK14012 is an LED matrix driver module for WS2812B LEDs, which has a control circuit and RGB chip.

-To drive the WS2812B, the RAK14012 has a built-in boost circuit to generate 5&nbsp;V voltage output.
+To drive the WS2812B, the RAK14012 has a built-in boost circuit to generate 5 V voltage output.
 But it is recommended to use an external power supply to power the LED Matrix.

 ### Features

 - LED matrix driver
-- 3.3&nbsp;V Power supply
+- 3.3 V Power supply
-- Module Size: 25&nbsp;mm x 15&nbsp;mm
+- Module Size: 25 mm x 15 mm

 ## Specifications